jackwthake/psu-computer-science/cs163/prog1/readme.md

 - **constructor**: Takes in the number of priority levels to be used, initializes. all N of the priority lists.
 Keeps itself shielded by not exposing the Lists to the function caller.
 It will return nothing.
-- **destructor**: Will take no parameters and will simply just oversee the deallocation of all the member lists.
+- **destructor**: Will take no parameters and will simply oversee the deallocation of all the member lists.
 It will return nothing.
-- **add_item**: Will take a reference to an already created project structure, as. well as that project's priority level.
+- **add_item**: Will take a reference to an already created project structure, as well as that project's priority level.
 It will then add that project to the respective list, if the list doesn't exist, the function will return false to indicate an error.
 Otherwise the item is passed to the list's add_item